Tamely presented morphisms and coherent pullback: Affine schemes

+On the other hand, consider the self-intersection $X = \{0\} \times_{\A^\infty} \{0\}$.
+We have $X \cong \Spec A$, where $A$ is a symmetric algebra on countably many generators in degree $\shortminus 1$.
+Thus $H^n (A)$ is nonzero for all $n < 0$, hence $A$ is not coherent as a module over itself (it is perfect but not bounded).
+In particular, the map $X \to \{0\}$ does not have coherent pullback, even though it is a base change of $i$. \end{Example}

-We have seen in the introduction that morphisms with coherent pullback are not stable under arbitrary base change: the diagonal of $\A^\infty$ has coherent pullback but its base change along itself does not.
-More basically, this is true of the inclusion $\{0\} \into \A^\infty$.
-The following result says that this only happens because these maps are ``too far'' from being finitely presented, and that such pathologies do not appear if we only consider strictly tamely presented base change.
+However, the following result says that pathologies only arise in the above example because the map we are base changing along is ``too far'' from being finitely presented, and that they do not appear if we only consider tamely presented base change.

 \begin{Theorem} Consider a diagram of the following form in $\CAlgk$.

 Suppose that $\phi$ has coherent pullback, $\psi$ is strictly tamely presented, and $A$ is strictly tamely presented over $\kk$.
 Then $\phi'$ has coherent pullback. \end{Theorem}